bitovi/academy/src/react-vite/03-intro-to-jsx/intro-to-jsx.md

 JSX is used by React developers to define the user interface.

 JSX is a special syntax designed to look almost identical to HTML.
-Developers define the UI using JSX and React transforms it into the HTML the browser displays.
+Developers define the UI using JSX.
+React transforms that JSX into the HTML the browser displays.
 JSX can be written alongside standard JavaScript, which makes for a powerful programming environment.

 React has a procedural `React.createElement` syntax, but most applications do not use it directly.
 Instead, views are defined and maintained in JSX and will automatically be transpiled into the equivalent `React.createElement` calls at build-time.